sagemath/sagewiki_to_gh-2022-10-10/dev1.md

  * Yi Qiang -- distributed sage
  * Dan Shumow (?)
- * William Stein (June 13-20) -- everything, but especially exact linear algebra

-== Main Topics ==
+ * William Stein (June 13-20) -- everything, but especially exact linear algebra == Main Topics ==
- * Cython -- something much deeper than usual, and not necessarily so Sage related.
+ * '''''Cython '''''-- something much deeper than usual, and not necessarily so Sage related.
 Cython is one of the "killer apps" of Sage:
   * expand range of Cython developers (i.e., Robert tells us how to work on Cython).
   * increase documentation
   * future development directions
   * PEX
   * pickling

- * MS Windows -- figure out how to do a full native port of Sage to Windows.
+ * '''''MS Windows '''''-- figure out how to do a full native port of Sage to Windows.
 Seattle would be a good place for this theme, and I'm working on getting some Microsoft funding to support doing a port.
   * visiting Microsoft and meeting the clients
   * finish the cygwin part
   * teach everyone how to use MSVC

- * Parallel computation in Sage -- DSage, Ipython1, Threads again; sort of like the MSRI conference last year but much more focused on Sage and actual implementations.
+ * '''''Parallel computation in Sage''''' -- DSage, Ipython1, Threads again; sort of like the MSRI conference last year but much more focused on Sage and actual implementations.
- * Exact linear algebra -- perfect to capitalize on Clement Pernet being around, and the positive momentum behind Linbox, IML, etc.  There would be a number of talks on all the basic tricks of exact linear algebra, systematic benchmarking, with the goal being to "beat Magma" at a range of exact linear algebra problems.
+ * '''''Exact linear algebra''''' -- perfect to capitalize on Clement Pernet being around, and the positive momentum behind Linbox, IML, etc.  There would be a number of talks on all the basic tricks of exact linear algebra, systematic benchmarking, with the goal being to "beat Magma" at a range of exact linear algebra problems.